vin-ni/hover-on-touch/README.md

 ```
 ## Result
 On Tap Hold and Hover, the .cover div gets an opacity 0.
-On click or tap, the link is activated.
+On click or tap, the link is triggered.

 ## UX